openc/openc_bot/README.md

 there are several tasks available to you to run and test the data

-    bundle exec openc_bot rake bot:create # creates the bot in the first place bundle exec openc_bot rake bot:run # runs the #update_data method
+    bundle exec openc_bot rake bot:create # creates the bot in the first place bundle exec openc_bot rake bot:scrape # runs the #update_data method
-    bundle exec openc_bot rake bot:test # validates that the exported data conforms to the basic data structure expected
+    bundle exec openc_bot rake bot:export # runs the #export_data method and outputs data to stdout as JSON bundle exec openc_bot rake bot:test # validates that the exported data conforms to the basic data structure expected

 ## Directory structure
     root
+      |_config.yml  # A YAML file with configuration for the bot.
-      |_data # put persistent data in here
+      |_data/       # Put persistent data in here
-      |_db # this is where the sqlite database will be stored.
+      |_db/         # This is where the sqlite database will be stored.
 Note that it should not be committed to git, and will be symlinked to a shared directory in production, allowing the database to be persisted thorugh deployments
-      |_lib # for the code itself
+      |_lib/        # For the code itself
-      |_spec # for the specs
+      |_spec/       # For the specs
-      |_tmp # temporary store.
+      |_tmp/        # Temporary store.
 Will not be persisted through deployments

 ## Format of exported data